 In 2001, after discussion among the National Center for Education Statistics (NCES), the National Assessment Governing Board (Governing Board), and the Council of the Great City Schools (CGCS), Congress appropriated funds for a district-level NAEP assessment on a trial basis.
 A primary goal of TUDA is to focus attention on urban education.
 In collaboration with NCES and CGCS, the Governing Board invites districts that meet certain selection criteria to volunteer to participate in TUDA.
 Selection criteria are based on district size, percentages of African American or Hispanic students, and percentages of students eligible for the free and reduced-price lunch program.

 The numbers of students assessed vary across the districts.
-Students with disabilities and English language learners are included in the assessments as much as possible, and the most commonly used accommodations are always available.
+Students with disabilities and English learners are included in the assessments as much as possible, and the most commonly used accommodations are always available.

 See key results from TUDA in mathematics, reading, writing, and science for grades 4 and 8.
 You can compare the performance of students in participating urban districts to the performance of public school students in large cities nationwide.Learn More